Why choose this course

 Teaching materials and projects are closely aligned with research being completed by the Institute for Communication Systems (ICS).

 Surrey’s ICS has a long-standing history of more than 25 years of research experience in land mobile satellite communications.
-The Institute is home to the 5G/6G Innovation Centre, a facility with more than £80m worth of investment from government and industry.
+The Institute is home to the 5G/6G Innovation Centre, a facility with more than £80 million worth of investment from government and industry.
 This was set up for tomorrow’s connected society and digital economy.

 MSc - Institution of Engineering and Technology (IET).